What Are Game Improvement Irons?

 These clubs make no reservations about their purpose, and that purpose is very specific: to build as much forgiveness into the club as the materials will allow.
 Everything else is secondary.

-You will see these clubs with the most offset to help close the face and encourage a draw or less of a cut.
+You will see these clubs with the most offset to help close the face and encourage a draw or fix a slice.
 They will also have the biggest club head sizes possible, the most perimeter weighting possible, the widest soles and thickest toplines possible, attempting to maximize the trampoline effect for the biggest area of sweet spot that the engineers can come up with.

 Features Of Game Improvement Irons